boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 * Guest must have an option to view his events

-* Guest should receive an email of his booked event using gmail smtp and [CI Email library](https://codeigniter.com/user_guide/libraries/email.html)
+* Guest should receive an email of his booked event using gmail smtp and [CI Email library](https://codeigniter.com/user_guide/libraries/email.html) (Optional)

 #### Admin :